Phuket is blessed with long, sandy beaches each one perfect for a relaxing honeymoon or romantic getaway.

 Phuket’s famous – some would say infamous – 2km-long stretch of golden sand offers a wide variety of daytime activities and a bustling nightlife – the ideal place to party.

-During the day choose from sailing, kayaking, windsurfing, jet-skiing and parasailing.
+Patong Beach offers a good range of activities from sailing, kayaking and windsurfing to jet-skiing and parasailing.
 Banana boats and water-skiing are also available.

 For good snorkelling, head to the rocks at the northern end of the beach; equipment can be hired on the beach.
 Surfing is also best at the north end, with waves up to a metre and a half with a beach break.